With higher sound quality, overall perceptions of product quality are raised – leading to increased sales and greater brand equity.

 Automotive Sound Quality Bundle BZ-6047 comprises four sound quality modules, containing tools to diagnose sound quality problems and produce desirable design targets.

 Sound quality metrics are well-established as a sound and vibration engineering tool.
 Rather than simply quantifying sound pressure levels, sound quality metrics seek to predict human response to sound stimuli, and provide an objective measure of perceived sound quality.

 The field of psychoacoustics has provided many different types of metrics, each designed to deal with particular aspects of human perception or with different types of sound.
 Some of these metrics have been standardized by ISO (International Organization for Standardization), ANSI (American National Standards Institute) and DIN (Deutsches Institut für Normung) so that they can be implemented consistently by suppliers of acoustics measurement systems.

-PULSE Reflex Sound Quality Metrics Type 8710 provides a set of the most common metrics in use today.
-Sound Quality Metrics can analyze sound on a range of metrics, designed to closely resemble the human ear’s perception of sound, including loudness, roughness, sharpness and tonality, thus, allowing for objective assessment of sound.
-Sound can be edited and played back, to understand the effects of changes and to enable subjective evaluation and comparison of sound.
-These metrics are, whenever possible, implemented according to standards; when not covered by standards, they are implemented according to widely accepted methods in the public domain.
-The metrics have undergone an extensive programme of validation using commonly accepted stimuli with known outcomes.
+BK Connect Sound Quality Metrics Type 8405-G provides a set of the most common metrics in use today.
+These are, whenever possible, implemented according to standards or, when not covered by standards, implemented according to widely accepted methods in the public domain.
+These metrics have undergone an extensive programme of validation using commonly accepted stimuli with known outcomes.

-Type 8710 can be combined with PULSE Reflex Advanced Processing Type 8703, for basic sound quality engineering including binaural audio playback, fast spectrogram display, and interactive filtering.
+Type 8405-G can be combined with BK Connect Data Processing (advanced) Type 8404, for basic sound quality engineering including binaural audio playback, fast spectrogram display, and interactive filtering.